 How to stop Facebook tracking you around the web

-Once your account has been deleted, Facebook claim it takes 90 days for them to remove all of your data.
-But whether this is entirely true is questionable to say to least.
+Once your account has been deleted, Facebook claims that it takes 90 days to remove all of your data – but whether this is entirely true is questionable, to say the least.

-And once your account is gone, Facebook can still track you around the web: for example, by installing cookies on your browser when you visit sites that include Facebook “like” and “share” buttons.
-They claim to use this data to create analytics reports on traffic to sites.
+However, even once your account is gone, Facebook can still track you around the web.
+For example, this can occur via the installation of cookies on your browser when visiting sites that include Facebook ‘like’ and ‘share’ buttons.
+Meta claims to use this data to create analytics reports on site traffic.

 You can protect yourself from Facebook’s tracking, to some extent:

-- Switch to a privacy-focused browser like Brave or Tor
+- Switch to a privacy-focused browser like Safari, Brave, or Tor

-- If you don’t fancy changing browsers, you can use a tracking blocker like Ghostery or Privacy Badger
+- If you don’t fancy changing browsers, use a tracking blocker like Ghostery or Privacy Badger.

 How to stop Facebook tracking you in apps

-UK privacy advocacy group Privacy International revealed last year that some of the most popular apps in the Google Play store automatically send users’ personal data to Facebook the second they’re launched (and there’s evidence that apps on iOS do the same).
+UK advocacy group Privacy International has revealed that some of the most popular apps in the Google Play store automatically send users’ personal data to Facebook the second they’re launched (and there’s evidence that apps on iOS do the same).